Take part in research about health claims on food labels

 One of the reasons for having health claims is to help people to make healthier choices.
 But a series of focus groups conducted as part of the EIT Food-funded project revealed that people often struggle to understand the scientific language used and do not trust the messages.
 To further explore these findings, the researchers are now looking for volunteers who are based in the UK, France, Germany or Poland to take part in an online study designed to find out how people from different countries understand and respond to the way health claims are presented on food labels (for example, the wording, accompanying symbols, location on the packaging) and how these claims influence their willingness to purchase particular products.
 The study involves reading information about foods, nutrients and health effects, answering multiple choice questions and taking part in activities such as designing your own food pack (all on screen) which all takes around 20 minutes in total to complete.
 To provide your valuable insights and contribute to this research, you can sign up here.
 You will receive a free downloadable infographic on vitamins and minerals put together by the British Nutrition Foundation for taking part.

 The ultimate aim of the project is to find out if there are ways that health claims can be communicated more effectively, to help people make more informed choices.
-For more detailed information about the project, including the results, please see this article in Nutrition Bulletin and the BNF webinar EU Health Claims - Putting it into words.
+For more detailed information about the project, including the results, please see this article in Nutrition Bulletin, the BNF webinar EU Health Claims - Putting it into words and a report put together by the researchers.

 This project is funded by EIT Food.
 EIT Food is supported by the European Institute of Innovation and Technology (EIT).